Coursework That Fits Around Busy Lives Makes Earning a College Degree Possible

 The increased flexibility not only provides busy individuals the opportunity to attend college, but also allows them to complete courses sooner than courses offered in traditional formats with specific start and end dates.
 If needed, CBE students can also take more time to master competencies.

 Putting Learning Into Action

-“I can tell in my work environment how much having this background education means not only to the doctors but to the opticians and technicians,” says Mata.
+“I can tell in my work environment how much having this background education means not only to the doctors but to the opticians and technicians,” says Jessika.

 Lakeshore currently offers seven programs in the CBE model and plans to continue adding more each year.
-For information about the ophthalmic medical assistant program or any others, visit gotoltc.edu/programs-and-courses.
+For information about the Ophthalmic Medical Assistant program or any other programs, visit gotoltc.edu/programs-and-courses.